© Boat City Yachts, Inc. June 22,, 2025

 using two spinning, toothed gears to push water

 through the engine.
-They work for installations where
+They only work for installations

-the engine is mounted below water level in the boat,
+where the engine is mounted below water level in the

-as their suction or “lift” capabilities are very limited.
+boat, as their suction or “lift” capabilities are very

 Jabsco AL41 Pumps

-used an extension shaft which pushed the pump out
+They used an extension shaft to drive the impeller,

-problem by using a cast steel mount extension below
+and a cast steel mount extension for the pump.
+They